archatelain/code-for-eco-532/poly.md

 2. Try to build a theory which explains this stylized fact;
 3. Empirically test the theory's predictions to confirm or invalidate their understanding of the phenomenon.

-With the surge of computational power, the amount of data at our disposal has drastically increased in the past decades, opening many new avenues to find surprising stylized facts and test past theories.
+With the digital era, the amount of data at our disposal has drastically increased in the past decades, opening new avenues to find surprising stylized facts and test past theories.
 **In turn, this means you are more than likely to work with data at some point in your career as an economist.**

 Unsurprisingly, as more and more academics work with observational data, standards and best practices are progressively emerging to ensure the transparency and replicability of research papers.
-In fact, an increasing number of top-journals require academics to provide detailed replication folders prior to publication (https://www.aeaweb.org/journals/policies/data-code).
+In fact, an increasing number of top journals require academics to provide detailed replication folders prior to publication (https://www.aeaweb.org/journals/policies/data-code).

 The purpose of this short lecture is to provide you with a gentle introduction to working with data in economics.
 In this course, you will:
-1. Get a general overview of how an applied econometric project is conducted/structured;
+1. Get a general overview of how an applied econometric project is structured;
 2. Find general advice on writing and thinking about code;
 3. Learn to work with the simplest (and commonly used) statistical programming software, namely Stata.

+Note that this lecture is not intended as an econometrics course.
+Though a basic understanding of statistics is required, we will not spend time on econometric theory.
+Note also that this lecture does not pretend to be comprehensive.
+Among the material which is not covered, several object-oriented programming languages have gained traction in the private sector as well as in academic circles (in particular Python and R), and students will likely stumble upon such languages during their education and career.
+In the Master of Economics, several courses are taught in R or Python, which will allow you to get acquainted with these languages.
+Keep in mind that most of the concepts and advice in this lecture may be transposed to more advanced programming languages.

-We'll start with a brief introduction to coding in general and stata in particular.
+We will start with a brief introduction to coding in general and stata in particular.
 Then we will explore together the SPEED database
 (i.e. a large record of global social unrest episodes) and attempt to formulate research questions on the determinants of social unrest.
-Hopefully, at the end this lecture, you'll have learned technical skills, formulated many questions and found fragile answers...
+Hopefully, at the end this lecture, you will have learned technical skills, formulated many questions and found fragile answers...
 They call that research!

 > **An Example of Economic Research in Practice**